 Four Women- 5 issue mini series by Sam Kieth.
 Edited by Scott Dunbier.

 editorial changes.
 Karen Berger promoted to Vice President, executive

 Mike Carlin Promoted to Vice President, Executive Editor- DCU.
 Dan Didio joins DC as Vice President Editorial.

 Catwoman-returns in a new series, edited by Matt Idelson, written by Ed Brubaker with art by Darwyn Cook.

-Justice League Adventures based
+League Adventures based

 on the animated series by Paul Dini and Bruce Timm attempts to connect

 the DC characters with younger readers.
 Edited by Dan Raspler.